Number 1 Reason Large IT Projects Fail

 4. Roles and Responsibilities:

 • Why it’s important: Defining who is responsible for what is crucial to avoid confusion and ensure accountability.
-Roles such as Project Manager, Product Owner, Scrum Master, and team members need to be clearly defined, along with their specific responsibilities.
+Roles such as Product Owner, Scrum Master, and team members need to be clearly defined, along with their specific responsibilities.
 This ensures that every aspect of the project is owned by someone.

 • In Agile: The Agile Manifesto emphasizes self-organizing teams and collaboration.
 Clearly defined roles help the team understand who makes decisions, who prioritizes the backlog (Product Owner), and who facilitates the process (Scrum Master).
 Agile thrives on collaboration, and clarity on roles fosters that.